Priority Attributes In TestNG

 Child Class:

-We know when we inherit another class in TestNG also all the methods of the superclass are inherited to the child class.
+When we inherit another class in TestNG, the child class inherits all the superclass methods.
 But From the output, we got to know that all the methods of both superclass and subclass methods will not be sorted and prioritized combined.
-In contrast, the superclass and subclass methods are prioritized and executed separately.
-And the sorting order is the First subclass method executed after those superclass methods got executed.

 Hi Team,